 If you’re away from home a lot or have young children, this might not be the breed for you.

 But if you have the time and attention, you could end up with a devoted and tireless companion.

 Will this gorgeous mix be your new companion?
 Let us know in the comments.

 References and Resources

-Blackshaw JK.
-An overview of types of aggressive behaviour in dogs and methods of treatment.
-Applied Animal Behaviour Science, 1991 May 1.
+- Blackshaw JK.
+An overview of types of aggressive behavior in dogs and methods of treatment.
+Applied Animal Behavior Science, 1991 May 1.

-Svartberg K. Breed-typical behaviour in dogs—historical remnants or recent constructs?.
-Applied Animal Behaviour Science.
+- Svartberg K. Breed-typical behavior in dogs—historical remnants or recent constructs?.
+Applied Animal Behavior Science.
 2006 Feb 1.